 Not every desert safari activity involves rough movement.
 If you have back pain or spine-related concerns, you can still enjoy the desert by choosing low-impact experiences and skipping high-adrenaline rides.

-You can still enjoy beautiful desert sunsets with short, flat walks and gentle photo stops, without climbing dunes or rough driving.
+You can still enjoy beautiful desert sunsets with short, flat walks and gentle photo stops.
+For photography tips that don’t require climbing dunes, read our photographer’s guide to capturing the Dubai desert.

 Guests with back issues can always opt out of adventurous activities like dune bashing or request a very gentle ride.
 Letting your guide know your condition in advance helps them plan a safe and comfortable experience for you.